Free VoIP: Does It Exist and Is It Good for Business?

 Want to switch to VoIP?
 Take a look at free trials

-If you want to get a feel for a service before deciding to sign up, then free trials are the way to go.
+If you want to get a feel for an internet phone service before deciding to sign up, then free trials are the way to go.
 Trial packages usually come with most of the important features and support associated with an actual paid subscription, so you can have the full experience for a limited time.

 Look at a few different providers and compare them to see which one best addresses your needs.